brunohjs/rasa-model-report/README.md

 ```
 This command must be used in the root of your Rasa project.
 Otherwise, you can use `--path` parameter to pass the project path.

+### Step-by-step
+This is the step-by-step guide for using rasa-model-report in your project.
+1. Go to the root folder of your Rasa project.
+2. Train model on your Rasa project, using `rasa train` command.
+3. Run Rasa end-to-end tests, using `rasa test` command.
+4. Run Rasa Model Report, using `rasa-model-report` command.
+5. The result will be in the `model_report.md` file generated in the project root folder.

 ## 🦾 Rasa Version Support
 Not every version of Rasa is supported.
 Check the table below: